How to use public transport in Amsterdam?

 How much is a fine for travelling without ticket in Amsterdam?

-The fine for travelling without a ticket on public transport in Amsterdam is € 50 + the cost of a ticket.
+The fine for travelling without a valid ticket in Amsterdam is €70, plus the cost of the journey.

 Are there senior discounts for public transport tickets in Amsterdam?